 - Provide a consistent volume for your audio content.

 - Listen to your audio content using Alexa during the testing phase and make sure the volume of your audio clips match the volume of Alexa's speech for your feed's preamble.
-Ensure the volume of your feeds is consistent between feed items.
+Make sure that the volume of your feeds is consistent between feed items.
 For more details, see Normalizing the Loudness of Audio Content.